pokey/smartAutocomplete/README.md

     java -cp classes:lib/* smartAutocomplete.httpServer.StandaloneHttpServer state

-Then go to localhost:8040/exec/<id> in a browser to visualize the experiment in directory <id>.exec.
+Then go to localhost:8040/exec/&lt;id&gt; in a browser to visualize the experiment in directory &lt;id&gt;.exec.
 This doesn't work on every file, so if you don't see any colors when you click on a file, try another file.
 You can click on tokens to see information on how the classifier performed, and click on feature names to see details